Reviewed by: Nick Nicotra, Chief Science Officer

 USP Grade

-99.9%+ pharmaceutical-grade purity
+99.9%+ USP-grade purity at launch

 Third-Party Tested

-Independent ISO 17025 lab verification
+Independent ISO 17025 lab verification at launch

 Batch-Specific COA

-Full heavy metal panel every batch
+Full heavy metal panel will be published for each production batch at launch

 Frequently Asked Questions